1. Submit Your AIF Details

 Yes, Non-Resident Indians (NRIs) and foreign investors can invest in AIFs, subject to regulatory guidelines and KYC norms.

-AIFs are generally not suitable for small retail investors due to:
+AIFs are generally not suitable for small retail investors due to high minimum investment requirements, long lock-in periods, and a higher risk profile.

-AIFs often invest in companies before they go public (pre-IPO stage), allowing investors to benefit from potential listing gains.
+AIFs often invest in companies before they go public, allowing investors to benefit from potential listing gains.

 AIFs are regulated but not risk-free.
-Safety depends on:
+Safety depends on fund manager expertise, investment strategy, market conditions, and the nature of the underlying portfolio.

 Copyright © 2026 Wealth Wisdom India Private Limited.
 All Rights Reserved.